A little box came in the mail the other day.

 The next round of amps I tried with the pedal contained a Fender 5E3 Deluxe repro, a '73 Traynor Reverb Master, and a Mesa Express 5:25.
 Each amp retained its own character but moved into a sort of "more of itself" mode.
 The Deluxe repro became woolier quicker than normal and did so at (admittedly loud) apartment levels.
 It really didn't need much compression so that opened up the use of the compressor side to cook the amp and bloom the overtones.
 The chimy Reverb Master developed even more chime than usual with the compressor side of the pedal and of course, also sustained more.
 An interesting side-effect when I used just a tad of compression was that the amp took on this "effortless" feeling when playing lead on an ES-335.
 When I added the overdrive side of the pedal the amp showed a more meaty, classic distortion than usual.
 The Mesa showed the most interesting development: Rather than heading out into a hard brattiness like Mesas tend to go towards, the amp ran back towards its classic Fender roots with a softer, smoother distortion.

-I spoken before of "cooking" the front end of a tube amplifier, the business of using a booster to goose up the preamp to the point just before it starts putting out audible distortion and instead just brightens up with a bloom of overtones.
+I spoke before of "cooking" the front end of a tube amplifier, the business of using a booster to goose up the preamp to the point just before it starts putting out audible distortion and instead just brightens up with a bloom of overtones.
 With its two different sections this pedal offers two different takes on this process: clean and slightly dirty.

 Another great application for the pedal is as a "third channel."
 Many amps offer two sounds, clean and dirty.
 But in truth, live playing often wants three: clean, crunch, and lead.
 With its compressor, tone controls, and overdrive, this pedal is just about the best tool I've seen to add the third, lead channel to a two-channel amp.
 You can choose to increase the distortion or just goose the level, the overtone bloom, and/or the sustain, based upon what sound you are reaching for.